lraton/Space-Mouse/README.md

 2. Open Fusion 360 (or any CAD software that supports 3D mouse input).
 3. Use the magnetic field from the TLV493D sensor to control the mouse and navigate the 3D workspace.

-### Button Functions
-- **Button 1 (pin 2)**: Press to go to the home view in Fusion 360 (CMD + SHIFT + H).
-- **Button 2 (pin 3)**: Press twice to simulate a "Fit to Screen" action (middle mouse button double-click).

 ## Attribution
-This project is based on the original work from [DIY SpaceMouse](https://github.com/sb-ocr/diy-spacemouse/tree/main/Code).
-The original file was modified to integrate the TLV493D sensor, implement Kalman filtering, and add mouse/keyboard functionality.
+This project is based on the original work from Salim [DIY SpaceMouse](https://github.com/sb-ocr/diy-spacemouse/tree/main/Code).

-## License

-This project is open-source and available under the **GNU General Public License v3.0** (GPL-3.0).
-See the [LICENSE](LICENSE) file for details.
+The code is based on the alternative version from wiz78 [3D Mouse](https://github.com/wiz78/3DMouse) It was modified for working on a rp2040 and a TLV493D not original.